 Hiking departure from the trailhead (trailhead)

-This hiking trail is perfect for summer.
+This is the perfect hiking trail for summer

 Notes regarding the spread of COVID-19